Famous for its 18th-century almshouse buildings, the Geffrye Museum is currently being gutted and turned into something rather interesting.

 The builders aim to hand over the finished site to the museum this November, and it should re-open to the public around late Spring 2020.

-You wont need to a leather shoe to get in when it opens.
+You won’t need a leather shoe to get in when it opens.